Bridging Finance Calculator

 • Age Requirement: Generally, you must be 18 or older, with some lenders setting a maximum age limit.

-• UK Residency: Living or having a registered address in the UK is essential.
+• Residency: Living or having a registered address in the UK (including Scotland) is essential.
+Those residing in Ireland may also qualify.

 • Secured Loan: Providing collateral, typically property, is mandatory.

-• Employment Status: Your employment status (employed, self-employed, or retired) is generally not a major factor compared to the points mentioned above.
+Your employment status (employed, self-employed, or retired) is usually not as important as the other factors mentioned above.

 Here’s a breakdown of the potential costs associated with a bridging loan:

-Administrative Fee: This one-time fee, typically around £295, covers the processing and handling of the loan application.
-It’s important to note that this is only payable if the loan is approved and drawn.
+• Administrative Fee: This one-time fee, typically around £295, covers the processing and handling of the loan application.
+Note that you can only pay this if we approve and draw the loan.

 • Property Value: Higher-value properties generally incur higher valuation costs.